 We invite our Environmental Law Section (ELS) members to stay connected and inspired through our new ELS Book Club.
 Our book selections below touch upon environmental law issues through a range of styles and topics.
-Online discussions will be scheduled in May through July (dates below), and registration information is coming soon.
-As another participation option, we also plan to hold some discussion through posts and commenting on our social media feeds.
 We encourage you to pick up one or more of the selections below and start reading along with us!
 Register for an online discussion below (even if you don’t finish the book).
 Additional selections for 2020 will be announced soon.

 - That Wild Country: An Epic Journey through the Past, Present, and Future of America’s Public Lands (2017) (discussed June 18, 2020 with the author)

-As Long As Grass Grows: The Indigenous Fight for Environmental Justice, from Colonization to Standing Rock, By: Dina Gilio-Whitaker (2019)(discussed July 9, 2020 with the author)
+- As Long As Grass Grows: The Indigenous Fight for Environmental Justice, from Colonization to Standing Rock, By: Dina Gilio-Whitaker (2019)(discussed July 9, 2020 with the author)

 - Red Mars, by Kim Stanley Robinson (1992)(discussed July 20, 2020 with the author)